 Treatment with elderberry fruit extracts is very well-tolerated.
 No adverse events related to elderberry have been reported in clinical trials in children or adults using specific extracts, including BerryPharma, Iprona AG, Sambucol, Nature's Way, and ViraBLOC, Herbal Science.
 (Zakay-Rones et al., 1995; Zakay-Rones, Thom, Wollan, & Wadstein, 2004; Kong, 2009; Tiralongo, Wee, & Lea, 2016).

-Even if elderberry doesn't prevent symptoms altogether, it is important that it reduces symptom duration, which even for those not traveling, has a major impact on activities of daily living (especially work!).
 Many people cannot afford to take time off work, even when they are sick, so being able to use elderberry can be beneficial for them.

 Dr. Bhandari and the Advanced Health Team Are Here to Support Your Health During the Winter Months.